barmassimo/MIDI-Round-Robin/README.md

 - set the same instrument on all six tracks of the Moidel:Cycles
 - connect the Model:Cycles via MIDI to the PC
 - launch MidiRoundRobin (MidiRR.exe) and, when asked:
-	- select your midi keyboard as MIDI in, and the Model:Cycles as MIDI out
+	- select your keyboard as MIDI in, and the Model:Cycles as MIDI out
 	- select the channels 1,2,3,4,5,6 as MIDI output to feed all the tracks
 - play your six notes chords!